burger

 Your message has been sent.
 Thank you for suggesting an improvement to this FAQ.

-This guide explains how to link an external website (hosted by a website creation service turnkey for example) to your Infomaniak mailbox.
+This guide explains how to link an external website (hosted by an all-in-one website creation service, for example) to your Infomaniak mailbox.

-This will be useful in case, for example, your webmaster has modified the technical information (DNS) of your domain name to direct it to your external website and this has interrupted your mailbox.
+This will be useful in cases where, for example, your webmaster has modified the technical information (DNS) of your domain name to direct it to your external website and this has interrupted your mailbox.

 Prerequisites

-• Your domain name includes the DNS corresponding to the provider of your external web service (as it is the DNS zone with this provider that you will edit).
+• Your domain name includes the DNS corresponding to the provider of your external web service (as this is the DNS zone with this provider that you will edit).

 • Note the Infomaniak MX mta-gw.infomaniak.ch or sometimes mta-gw.infomaniak.ch. (presence of a final point).